able-app/docs/controls/ε elements/checkbox/checkbox.md

-# Checkbox
+# Checkbox - Control

-Primitive: A singular checkbox with its possible styling, status (on/off) and states.
+Primitive: A singular checkbox control with its possible styling, status (on/off) and states.

 [Styleguide Link](https://zpl.io/aRnzW0p)